Academy · First Tattoo

 • Setup.
 The artist preps the station with single-use needles, gloves, ink caps, and a sterile barrier wrap.

 • The first lines.
 The outline is usually done first.
-The first few seconds are the worst — your nervous system adjusts surprisingly quickly.
+The first few seconds are the worst, and your nervous system adjusts surprisingly quickly.

 • Shading and colour.
 Different sensations from line work.
 Most people find shading easier to sit through.